After the AI Engine graph and

 Documentation: Application Acceleration Development

-During the linking process, the Vitis compiler invokes the Vivado Design Suite to generate the device binary (XCLBIN) for the target platform.
-The XCLBIN file is used to program the device and includes the following information.
+During the linking process, the Vitis compiler invokes the Vivado Design Suite to generate the platform file (XSA) for the target platform.
+The XSA file is used to package the design and includes the following information.

 - Programming information for the AI Engine array